KoreaWithLocal · Updated April 2026

 Bukchon Hanok Village — Rain on the Rooftiles

+Have you ever watched rain fall on a hanok?
 The first time I really paid attention to it, I couldn’t say anything for a moment.
 The way rainwater collects along the curved rooftiles and drips down — one drop at a time — sounds completely different from rain on concrete or glass.
 It’s quieter.
 More deliberate.
 Almost meditative.
+Bukchon Hanok Village on a rainy day becomes one of the most atmospheric places in all of Seoul.
+Step into one of the small cafes or tea houses inside the village, grab a window seat, and just watch the rain fall over the traditional rooftops.

 Eunpyeong Hanok Village — A Hidden Local Gem

 Eunpyeong Hanok Village is one of those places most tourists don’t know about, which makes it one of the best hidden gems in Seoul for a rainy day.
 With far fewer visitors than Bukchon, you’ll often have whole sections of the village practically to yourself.
 The backdrop of Bukhansan mountain — usually shrouded in mist when it rains — behind the hanok rooftops looks like a traditional ink painting.
-It’s surreal in the best possible way.

 Museums & Art Galleries — Best Indoor Spots in Seoul